Haskell Wexler

+His 1969 film, Medium Cool, fused scripted scenes with cinéma vérité-style documentary footage of the 1968 Democratic National Convention.
+He also directed, co-directed and/or shot conventional documentaries like Introduction to the Enemy (1974), on opposition to the Vietnam War; and Underground (1976), on the Weather Underground.

-Haskell Wexler, ASC (February 6, 1922 – December 27, 2015) was an American cinematographer, film producer, and director.
-Wexler was judged to be one of film history's ten most influential cinematographers in a survey of the members of the International Cinematographers Guild.
-He won the Academy Award for Best Cinematography twice, in 1966 and 1976, out of five nominations.
-In his obituary in The New York Times, Wexler is described as being "renowned as one of the most inventive cinematographers in Hollywood."
+Wexler was judged to be one of film history's ten most influential cinematographers in a survey of the members of the International Cinematographers Guild in 2003.
+In his obituary in The New York Times, he was described as being "renowned as one of the most inventive cinematographers in Hollywood."

 Early life and education

 Wexler was born to a Jewish family in Chicago in 1922.
 His parents were Simon and Lottie Wexler, whose children included Jerrold, Joyce (Isaacs) and Yale.
 He attended the progressive Francis Parker School, where he was best friends with Barney Rosset.

-After a year of college at the University of California, Berkeley, he volunteered as a seaman in the Merchant Marine in 1941, as the U.S. was preparing to enter World War II.
+After a year of college at the University of California, Berkeley, he volunteered as a seaman in the U.S. Merchant Marine in 1941, as the U.S. was preparing to enter World War II.
 He became friends with fellow sailor Woody Guthrie, who later gained fame as a folk singer.
 While in the Merchant Marine, Wexler advocated for the desegregation of seamen.
 In November 1942, his ship was torpedoed by a German submarine and sank off the coast of South Africa.
 He spent 10 days on a lifeboat before being rescued.
 After the war, Wexler received the Silver Star and was promoted to the rank of second officer.

 He returned to Chicago after his discharge in 1946 and began working in the stockroom at his father's company, Allied Radio.
 He decided he wanted to become a filmmaker, although he had no experience, and his father helped him set up a small studio in Des Plaines, Illinois.
 He began by shooting industrial films at Midwest factories.
 When his studio lost too much money, it was eventually shut down, but the business served as an unofficial film school for Wexler.

 He later took freelance jobs as a cameraman, joining the International Photographers Guild in 1947.
 He worked his way up to more technical positions after beginning as an assistant cameraman on various projects.
 He made a number of documentaries, including The Living City, which was nominated for an Academy Award.